 The software developed for the project must be written in the C++ programming language, and must be capable of being built and run on the machines in the lab used for the teaching of the course.
 Note that only libraries that are available to all users on these machines can be employed.
 This is necessary in order to ensure that the instructor can build and run the software.
+For example, the software may use libraries such as Boost, OpenGL, GLUT, and CGAL.
 The software must build with the software development environment used in the teaching of the course.